MichaelHallik/MichaelHallik.github.io/_posts/2021-02-03-Running-Robot-Framework-in-a-virtual-environment-pt-3.md

 <h2> Introducing pip. </h2>

 Assuming you have followed all of the previous instructions, you will now have <a class="postanchor" href="https://realpython.com/what-is-pip/" target="_blank">pip</a> available.
 This is one of the most popular Python package managers and for that very reason it also comes shipped with Python.
 With <code class="folder">pip</code> you can install external, third-party Python packages.
 That is, packages that are not part of Python's standard library.
-Additionally, <code class="folder">pip</code> makes it very easy for developers to manage any external dependencies of the various modules in their packages they distribute.
+Additionally, <code class="folder">pip</code> makes it very easy for developers to manage any external dependencies of the various modules in the packages they distribute.
 As a matter of fact, we will use that feature of <code class="folder">pip</code> to be able to restore and also share our environments later on.

 To see whether you have <code class="folder">pip</code> available, open a command line and type: